Tom Parker (judge): Career

-He was sworn in as Chief Justice of Alabama on January 11, 2019.

-Parker currently sits on the Board of Jurists at the Blackstone and Burke Center for Law and Liberty, at Faulkner University.
+Parker was sworn in as Chief Justice of Alabama on January 11, 2019.
+He currently sits on the Board of Jurists at the Blackstone and Burke Center for Law and Liberty, at Faulkner University.
 On Indigenous Peoples' Day in 2022 Parker sent a letter of apology to the Echota Cherokee Tribe on behalf of the past actions against their people during the times of removal.

+As Chief Justice, Parker sat on every case that came before the two divisions of the Court.
+He worked with the legislative and executive branches to restore court personnel positions lost during proration, increase funding for the judiciary, and obtain the creation of the first new judgeships since 2007.
+On January 20, 2025, Parker became the first Alabama chief justice to complete a full six year term since Sonny Hornsby left the office in 1995.

 Controversies

 Alleged support of white supremacist groups

-As a candidate in 2004, he was criticized by the Southern Poverty Law Center for distributing confederate flags at a funeral of a confederate widow.
+As a candidate in 2004, he was criticized by the Southern Poverty Law Center for distributing Confederate flags at a funeral of the last Confederate widow.
 Parker was photographed at the funeral standing between Leonard Wilson, a board member of the Council of Conservative Citizens, and Mike Whorton, a leader with the League of the South.
 He denied being a member of either group and said he did not consider his actions in either event inappropriate for a judicial candidate.
 Parker was also criticized for attending a party in Selma commemorating the birthday of Confederate Gen. Nathan Bedford Forrest, founder of the Ku Klux Klan.
 The party was hosted at "Fort Dixie" by Pat and Butch Godwin, operator of Friends of Forrest Inc. and also involved with the League of the South.